With the personal dashboard, you can:

 - Respond to comment replies.

 The overall score and all driver scores are subject to score aggregation, and use the same calculations as in the manager dashboard.
 Each driver score, including the main score, only uses scores from questions that are part of that driver.
-Example: The main engagement driver typically has 1-4 questions that make up the engagement score.
+You can see the related questions on each driver, including the date of your last response to each question.

-You can click on any driver to go to its dashboard to find out more.
+You can also click on any driver to go to its dashboard to find out more.

 You can also initiate your own conversations on comments from the personal dashboard (currently only supported in the mobile app), if your direct manager has access to respond to comments.